endercase/shift-diehard/README.md

 <br>
 #Requisites
-    - You need to have Shift installed : https://github.com/shiftcurrency/shift
+    - You need to have Shift installed : https://github.com/shiftnrg/shift <br>
-    - Stop your Shift instance, this script will manage the start and stop app.js
+    - Stop your Shift instance, this script will manage the start and stop app.js <br>
-    - You need to have jq installed: sudo apt-get install jq
+    - You need to have jq installed: sudo apt-get install jq <br><br>

 #Installation
 Just do the following: